About our music

 CMAVÁ NOC

-Keby mi tak bolo, jako mi počalo, ja bych si zpievala, ja bych si zpievala, až by mi hračalo, keby mi tak bolo.
+(Žena:) Keby mi tak bolo, jako mi počalo, [: ja bych si zpievala, :] až by mi hračalo, keby mi tak bolo.

-Šohajenko šumný, něchodzievaj humny, chodzievaj uličkú / na vraném koníčku, na vraném koníčku chodzievaj tú uličkú!
+Šohajenko šumný, něchodzievaj humny, chodzievaj uličkú, [: na vraném koníčku :] chodzievaj tú uličkú!

-Šohaju, šohaju, s tvojú obyčajú, veru mi pre tebja šetci ludzja lajú. / Šetci ludzja lajú, šetci ludzja hřešja. / Prečo ťa, šohajko, prečo ťa, šohajko, radšej něobesja?
+[: Šohaju, :] s tvojú obyčajú, veru mi pre tebja šetci ludzja lajú. Šetci ludzja lajú, šetci ludzja hřešja.

-Author: unknown (three folk songs from the region of Moravian Slovakia), Irma Gabrhelová in the notation by Dagmar Pintířová Dobšovičová, Žítkovské bohyně (the Against the Ulcer incatantion)
+Author: Unknown (three folk songs from the region of Moravian Slovakia), Irma Gabrhelová, as documented by Dagmar Dobšovičová, see: DOBŠOVIČOVÁ, Dagmar. Žítkovské bohyně: lidová magie na Moravských Kopanicích, Brno: Masarykova univerzita, 2020 (the Against the Ulcer incantation)

-„Feeling like at the beginning, I’d just sing and sing / I would sing and sing / Till my throat was all hoarse, if only feeling
+(The woman:) “Feeling like at the beginning, I’d just sing and sing / I’d sing and sing / Till my throat was all hoarse / If only feeling

 that way

-„My handsome lad / Don’t go that far / Ride down the alley / On the black horse / On the black horse / Right down our alley
+(The woman:) “My handsome / Don’t go that far / Ride down the alley / On the black horse / On the black horse / Right down our alley

-„The dark, the dark night, it torments him / Night after night / Never sleeps he at home
+(The woman:) “The dark, the dark night torments him / Night after night / Never sleeps he at home

-„Not sleeping at home, not caring for the horses / And the dark night, the dark night comes for both of us
+(The woman:) “Not sleeping at home, not caring for the horses / And the dark night, the dark night comes

-„So why do they not hang you, my love, aye, why?
+(The woman:) “So why do they, why do they not hang you / Say, my love?”

-„I am sending this away to the desert black mountains, there, woe and hardship, there you shall go, leave now, here you have no power, neither day nor night.
+(The healer:) “I am sending this away to the desert black mountains, there, woe and hardship, shall you go, leave now, here you have no power, neither night nor day.”

-„You free bird / They would not hang you / Right?
+(The woman:) “You free bird / They would not, they would not hang you / Right?”

-„Off with you, you ulcer, which pulls, twists, flies through one, off with you now, you the food ulcer, you the drink ulcer, you the three-kinds ninth ulcer, out of your name, out of your body!
+(The healer:) “Off with you, you ulcer, which pulls, twists, flies through one, off with you now, you the food ulcer, you the drink ulcer, you the three-kinds ninth ulcer, out of your name, out of your body!”

-„Like the steam coming out of my mouth, so let your troubles, woe, and burden go, let them no longer harm you, and all those around you coming from all four sides, those shall not go with the evil powers, only with the good ones, let them never go with the evil powers, only with the good ones, only with the good ones, only with the good ones…“
+(The healer:) “Like the steam coming out of my mouth, so let your troubles, woe, and burden go, let them no longer harm you, and all those coming from all four sides, those shall not follow the evil powers, let them go only with the good powers, let them never go with the evil powers, only with the good powers, only with the good ones, only with the good ones…”

 NARANČA